swaggy-codes/taiyo-ai-test/README.md

 Task given by Taiyo.AI

-Libraries that I've use in the project
+Libraries that I've used in the project

 Formik :- for form handling redux :- for state management Leaflet :- Maps TailwindCSS :- styling react-hot-toast :- for toast messages yup :- for validation axios :- for apis